 My practice no longer supports Intuitive Eating.
 I focus on Instinctive Eating.
 Instinctive Eating means reestablishing your natural inclinations and gut feelings of choosing and consuming the foods that will nourish you most at the moment.

 Nourishment can be physical, emotional, and psychological.
 Instinctive Eating is a non-judgmental approach to nutrition and is flourished through Mindful Eating practices.
 Mindful Eating comes before Instinctive Eating.

 It is important to establish a routine that works best for you.
-We often put nourishment as the last priority on our to-do list and it should be one of the first.
+We often put nourishment as the last priority on our to-do list and it should be one of the first when it comes to enjoying a mindful meal.
 However, if you are unable to take an adequate meal break, I’d focus on when you can take a Mindful Eating approach during other meals.

 For example: If you tend to eat breakfast while dropping off the kids and school and then eat lunch at your desk, try to focus on creating a positive food environment at dinner.
 Creating a positive environment allows for a mindful eating experience in turn.